 Boundaries

-microagent-kit runs Linux workspaces inside microVMs.
-It stops at the VM
+microagent runs Linux workspaces inside microVMs, and it stops at the VM

 In this repo